dixonge/vagabondians/posts/dia-de-los-muertos-computador.md

 authorDescription: "Retired I.T. nerd - expat in Mexico"
 authorAvatar: "/img/avatar.jpg"
 # desc: "Retired I.T. nerd - Mexpat - vegan"
-excerpt: "A few weeks ago, just as Bryn was heading out for a week-long adventure in the jungles of Palenque with her friend Loretta, her MacBook Air began experiencing problems.
-By the time she tried to import her first set of photos it wouldn't stay powered on long enough to log in."
 permalink: /dia-de-los-muertos-computador/
 image:  /img/teaser-mexico.jpg
 categories: